petrugio/lovely-smiles-dental/README.md

 ### Services page
 [USER STORY: Services offered](#user-story-services-offered)

 On the services page the user can find out more information about services offered by the dental practice.
-Each service offered has a short description an image associated with that service and a button that takes the user to the Make Appointment page.
+Each service offered has a short description, an image associated with that service and a button that takes the user to the Make Appointment page.
 Services are available as an drop down option when making an appointment.
 All services are:
    - Consultation